ykhdzr/DesignPattern/README.md

 2. TARGET + ADAPTER + ADAPTEE
 3. Wrapping 1ONE ADAPTEE
 4. Can do 2TWO-WAY Adapter, just implement old interface and new interface coincide
-5. Class adapter, use sublass to adapting Adaptee
+5. Class adapter, use subclass to adapting Adaptee
 6. Object adapter, use object composition to adapting Adaptee
 7. Real world case, adapting ENUMERATION-TO-ITERATOR, in other words adapting `hashMoreElements()`,`nextElement()`-TO-`hashNext()`, `next()`, `remove`
 ```java